Cepheid26/hello-world/README.md

 # hello-world

-Cepheid here, and I welcome you all to the discord chat of YuroSMP!
+Cepheid here, and I welcome you all!
-Lets have fun!